 Telomeres form the end of chromosomes in the nucleus of each cell in our body.
 Their function is to protect the integrity of the information stored in our DNA, and when cells divide due to their normal processes, telomerics are reduced.
 For this reason, one of the characteristics observed in aging is the presence of very short telomeres in cells.

-The CNIO team has already shown in several studies that activating Telomerase, the enzyme responsible for telomere length, extends the length of the organism without side effects.
+The CNIO team has already shown in several studies that activating Telomerase, the enzyme responsible for telomere length, extends the body's length without side effects.

-Unfortunately, until now, any such intervention has been based on altering genes.
-A few years ago CNIO itself developed gene therapy resulting in 24% longer-lived mice without cancer or other aging-related disorders.
+Unfortunately, until now, any such intervention was based on the alteration of genes.
+A few years ago the same CNIO developed a gene therapy resulting in 24% longer-lived mice without cancer or other ailments related to aging.

 13% longer and thinner: and no cancer.

 In 2009 research focused on cells iPS, pluripotent stem, i.e. cells of an adult organism returned to the pluripotency stage, such as embryonic cells.
 Scientists observed that after a number of divisions in their crops, these cells they acquired twice as long telomeres.